 Infrastructural Inequalities is an investigation into how infrastructural systems distribute resources, capacities, and harms in differentiated and unjust ways.
-Since its establishment in May 2018 it has taken the form of a public program, an ongoing reading group, and now a special journal issue.
+Since its establishment in May 2018 it has taken the form of a public program, an ongoing reading group, and an open-access digital journal.

-We’d like to thank Kynan Tan, who built and designed the Infrastructural Inequalities website.
+We’d like to thank Kynan Tan, who built, designed, and continues to caringly maintain the Infrastructural Inequalities website.